-The Shoobx Equity Financing and Bridge Note workflows allow the user to create a Disclosure Schedule to the Stock Purchase Agreement and Note Purchase Agreement, respectively.
+The Equity Financing and Bridge Note workflows allow the user to create a Disclosure Schedule for the Stock Purchase Agreement and Note Purchase Agreement, respectively.
 These documents go hand-in-hand and are read together.
 The Disclosure Schedule allows the company to represent what it knows to be true about the company, and identify areas where those representations need qualifications and exclusions.

 You can read more about what Disclosure Schedules and Representations and Warranties are in our extensive blog article here.